Node.js os Module: CPU, Memory & Network Interfaces

 shell: '/bin/zsh'

-On Windows, uid and gid are both -1 because Windows doesn't use Unix-style numeric IDs - it uses SIDs (Security Identifiers) instead. username comes from the GetUserNameW Win32 API. shell is null on Windows.
+On Windows, uid and gid are both -1 because Windows uses SIDs rather than Unix-style numeric IDs. username comes from the GetUserNameW Win32 API, and shell is null.

 The encoding option controls the encoding of string fields.
-By default it's 'utf8'.
-Pass { encoding: 'buffer' } to get Buffer instances instead of strings, which matters if the username or home path contains bytes that aren't valid UTF-8.
-Rare on modern systems, but possible in environments with legacy locale settings or non-UTF-8 filesystem encodings.
+The default is 'utf8'.
+Passing { encoding: 'buffer' } returns Buffer instances instead of strings, which is useful if a username or home path contains bytes that are not valid UTF-8.
+That is rare on modern systems, but it can happen with legacy locale settings or non-UTF-8 filesystem encodings.

 Line Endings and Endianness